muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

 - [Outcomes over Output](https://www.senseandrespondpress.com/managing-outcomes) by Joshua Seiden.
 It's not about the output, it's about the outcomes we achieve.
 So a planning system that focuses on outcomes and pushes out plans until the last minute makes sense and is worth bragging about.
 - The Working Genius [book](https://www.workinggenius.com/) and [podcast](https://workinggeniuspodcast.libsyn.com/) by Patrick Lencioni.
 This helped me understand that we each have strengths, and we should leverage them and not lament all the weaknesses we have.
 He also helped me not feel guilty about my habit of [asking people why they're doing things](https://www.tablegroup.com/88-the-power-of-daily-disruption/) and urging them to reconsider whether what they're doing is the best way to meet their goals.
 - My coach, Daphne who helps me embrace a growth mindset and apply it to my whole life.
-- The dozens of friends, mentees and teammates who've tried past versions of the framework and helped me make it better.
+- The dozens of friends, people I've mentored and teammates who've tried past versions of the framework and helped me make it better.
-- Many thanks to Jay Floyd and Ale Cabrera for reading drafts of this and providing feedback that made it much better.
+- Many thanks to Jason Rudolph, Jay Floyd and Ale Cabrera for reading drafts of this and providing feedback that made it much better.

 ### Testimonials